Thanmayeesaivaka/fff/README.md

-**Food waste management system**
+Here’s the corrected version of your description:

+---

+**Food Waste Management System**

-The web application facilitates charity by connecting donors with NGOs and individuals in need.
-Donors can create accounts, list excess items like food and make them visible to those in need, enabling direct contact for donations.
+This web application facilitates charity by connecting donors with NGOs and individuals in need.
+Donors can create accounts, list excess items like food, and make them visible to those in need, enabling direct contact for donations.

 **Tools and Technologies**

-• Frontend:HTML,CSS,JavaScript

-• Backend:php
+• **Frontend**: HTML, CSS, JavaScript

-• Webserver:xampp server
+• **Backend**: PHP
+• **Web Server**: XAMPP Server

-• Database:MySQL
+• **Database**: MySQL

-**The system has three modules**
+**The system consists of three modules:**

-**Donor:** Donor module contains login page as well as the donate now page where the donor needs to specify the details of extra food.
+**Donor:** The donor module includes the login page and the donate now page, where donors specify the details of their excess food.

-• Register
+- Register

-• Login
+- Login

-• Donate_now(donation page)
+- Donate Now (Donation page)

-• Update
+- Update

-• Logout
+- Logout

-**User:** User needs to register and login into the account where they will be having the food info page where the extra food details and the information of donors will be visible.
+**User:** Users must register and log in to their accounts.
+They will have access to a food info page where the details of excess food and information about donors will be visible.

-• Registration
+- Registration

-• Login
+- Login

-• View details of food & donor
+- View food and donor details

-• Update
+- Update

-• Logout
+- Logout

-**Admin:** Admin manages the Database Operations and he is responsible for View user details
+**Admin:** The admin manages database operations.

-• View donor details
+- View donor details

-• Manage Food details
+- Manage food details

-• Add/Delete donors
+- Add/Delete donors

-• Add/Delete users
+- Add/Delete users

 **Main Page :**
 ![1](https://github.com/user-attachments/assets/a24be4da-742a-41e9-b1ab-7fbb4eb84196)